yarnett/snake_game/README.md

 1. Head Class

     - make the head of the snake be able to turn based on the arrow keys
-    - when the head of the snake reaches a border, end the game
+    - when the head of the snake reaches a border, end the game (Note: when the game ends the head should stop moving!)
     - **BONUS**: the head of the snake should not be able to move backwards

 1. Apple Class